xR4YM0ND/Aged/Known_Bugs.md

 - Max Mobs kill drops in a chunk (exlude some mobs (ender dragon / bosses / ...))
 - add hoe in github readme (3.Item (5 different not 4 different, you forgot the hoe))
 - clicking in sub categorys on the name (upper left) takes you back to the main levelz screen (same as pressing "E")
+- add outline to icons in levelz screen when they are hovered (second icon texture)
 - mining locked xp blocks (like calcite coal ore), they don't drop items but xp
 - Sometimes the Level before the name (over the player) is 0